A shared vision

 are

-around 18% of the forest has already been lost, and deforestation continues to advance.
+At the same time, the Amazon is approaching a critical tipping point; approximately 18% of the rainforest has already been lost, and deforestation continues to advance.

-It’s not a lack of interest.
+It is not from a lack of interest.

 Decoración planta

-What we believe in
+What we believe

 How we work